lexsai/lexsai.github.io/src/posts/multiplayer-collision.md

 4. using these timestamps, the server calculates elapsed time and simulates the bullet's position on the server side
 5. every time the bullet's position is simulated on the server-side, the server checks for collision

-This works fairly accurately at detecting collision, and was the final solution I arrived at!
+This works fairly accurately at detecting collision.